volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 The answer to this question is simple - **everything**... in a perfect world.

-But we do not live in a perfect world, and covering every part of your application with tests is extremely time consuming and costly for customers.
+But we do not live in a perfect world, and covering every part of your application with tests is extremely time-consuming and costly for customers.

-It is therefore best to identify the parts of your application which contain some essential business-logic and make sure everything that works as expected.
+It is, therefore, best to identify the parts of your application that contain some essential business-logic and make sure everything that works as expected.

 If you work on the MVP (Minimum Viable Product) and you know that some parts of your code will most likely be changed in the future, but the functionality remains the same, add some unit tests to make sure nothing is broken after refactoring.